 After five years with little news on regulated U.S.A. online gambling expansion, several new states began to regulate poker over the internet.
 Pennsylvania did so in October 2017, followed by Michigan and West Virginia in 2019 and Connecticut in 2021.

 For a while, there was much speculation as to whether Pennsylvania or Michigan would be next to join the MSIGA.
 This question was answered in April 2022 when the news came that Michigan was accepted by the existing members to become the fourth state in the Agreement.
+Pennsylvania became the sixth in April 2025.

 For what it's worth, the biggest internet poker destinations for most American players are still offshore rooms.
 There's nothing in the law that criminalizes playing at these sites even though they are not explicitly legal like the state-regulated ones are.